 2. Nikoi Island

 However, the island is popular for a reason.
-It has white powder sand beaches, blue crystalline waters and barefoot luxury rooms with sea views.
+It has some of the fluffiest white powder sand beaches in Indonesia, blue crystalline waters and barefoot luxury rooms with sea views.
 Enjoy sun tanning sessions by the beach or the pool, romantic dinners or other more energising activities such as snorkelling, swimming, sailing, kayaking or even diving.
 Nikoi has something for everyone.

 Getting to Nikoi requires a 75min ferry ride followed by a car and a boat, so budget for enough time to get there.